ggldnl/Differential-Drive-Controller/README.md

 Encoder encoder(pin);
 ```

-This design allows to instantiate an encoder once and forget about ISR setup, tha is handled automatically, with the bonus that interrupt management is isolated inside the Encoder class.
+This design allows to instantiate an encoder once and forget about ISR setup (handled automatically).
+Interrupt management is isolated inside the Encoder class.

 The trade-off is that some configuration must be hardcoded at compile time (the number of supported encoders).